mozilla/price-tracker/README.md

 | `pipenv run test` | Run test suite (See "Running Tests" for setup) |

-## Code Organization

-- `src/background` contains the background scripts that trigger UI elements (such as the browserAction toolbar button) and periodically check for price updates.
-- `src/browser_action` contains the toolbar popup for managing the list of currently-tracked products and tracking new products.
-- `src/config` contains the scripts used to fetch config values specified in [config.js](src/config.js).
-- `src/experiment_apis` contains the [experimental APIs](https://firefox-source-docs.mozilla.org/toolkit/components/extensions/webextensions/basics.html#webextensions-experiments) used to read [preference values](#preferences) and listen for chrome-privileged Firefox events.
-- `src/extraction` contains the content scripts that extract product information from product web pages.
-- `src/img` contains all the non-favicon images used by the extension.
-- `src/state` contains the Redux-based code for managing global extension state.
-- `src/styles` contains Firefox-specific CSS property values stored as variables.
-- `src/telemetry` contains the scripts used to register and record extension [telemetry events](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/events.html) in different contexts.
-- `src/tests` contains the automated test suite.
-- `config.js` contains the static configuration settings for the extension, including default values if [override preferences](#preferences) are not set.
-- `manifest.json` contains basic metadata about the extension.
-- `privacy.js` handles checking privacy settings to gate functionality across the extension.
-- `utils.js` contains general utility functions that can be used across the extension.

 ## Data Storage

 Global state for the add-on is managed via [Redux][].
 Any time the data is changed, it is persisted to the [add-on local storage][localstorage].